 The Las Vegas Show Programs Collection contains a variety of show programs and ephemera from production shows, lounge shows, and headliners dating from the 1950s-2000s.

 Manuscript collections feature the publicity records of entertainment departments from hotels such as the Sands, Dunes, Thunderbird, Frontier, and Stardust, which provide insight into the business of entertainment on the Las Vegas Strip.
 Personal papers of noted Las Vegas show producers such as Donn Arden (Lido de Paris, Hallelujah Hollywood and Jubilee!), Jerry Jackson (Folies Bergere), Bill Moore (Playgirls on Ice and City Lites), and Matt Gregory (La Nouvelle Eve, Feminine Touch) provide insight into the rarified world of the production show with its feather and rhinestone-clad showgirls and fantastic stage technology.
 Included in these collections are hundreds of costume design sketches from Las Vegas production shows.
 Other collections of show costume designs can be found in the Las Vegas Show Costume Designs Collection and the Bill Campbell Collection.
-Individual dancers (Virginia James, Valda Esau, Rene de Haven) have also donated their personal photographs and papers to Special Collections.
+Individual dancers (Virginia James, Valda Esau, Rene de Haven) and choreographers such as Tom Hansen have also donated their personal photographs and papers to Special Collections.
 The history of burlesque can be found in the papers of agent Jess Mack and producer Harold Minksy and dancer Carmella Rickman.

 Vertical and Biographical Files